 Transition Farm is a first generation family farm focused on preserving and enhancing our natural ecosystem and keeping the “real food” taste alive by biodynamically growing chemical free, nutritious vegetables.
 We grow for our CSA members, providing 60 local families an assorted box of produce all grown on our 2.25acres of cultivated land and we also grow for a handful of Melbourne and Mornington Peninsula restaurants - Small scale, regenerative agriculture!

 Through nurturing our whole farm ecosystem, focusing on soil health and soil life, incorporating integrated pest management, cover cropping and using intensive planting techniques, we are able to grow a large quantity of food on small acreage without the use of chemicals.

 The design of our farm has been strongly influenced by the principles of Permaculture, and by the work of Robert A. de J. Hart.
 We are producing food for our CSA using traditional organic and biodynamic farming methods in combination with vegetable mandala gardens set amongst a forest garden design.

 Our farming methods are centered around building the life of the soil – which we are doing through a combination of Green Manures, Conscious tillage, Australian Demeter Biodynamic Preparations, Compost made on farm and Chickens.

 Established September 2011.

-Located near Gunnamatta Beach on the Mornington Peninsula, Transition Farm specialises in growing over 200 varieties of tasty, seasonal vegetables using biodynamic and organic farming practices.
+Located near Gunnamatta Beach on the Mornington Peninsula, Transition Farm specialises in growing over 200 varieties of tasty, seasonal vegetables using biodynamic and regenerative farming practices.

 Our farm fresh produce is supplied to local families in a weekly box based on a Community Supported Agriculture (CSA) model.
 We start our growing cycles from seed and all produce is harvested within 24 hours of farm pick-up.
 CSA members receive weekly crop updates with farm news and recipes ideas.